|Discount:||$4.04 (Save 15%)|

 Curt G. Rose, Emeritus Professor of Environmental Studies and Geography, Bishops University, Canada

-In Hot Talk, Cold Science, eminent climatologists David Legates and S. Fred Singer reveal many flaws that underlie modern global warming theory.
+In Hot Talk, Cold Science, eminent climatologists S. Fred Singer, David Legates and Anthony Lupo reveal many flaws that underlie modern global warming theory.
 Most importantly, perhaps, is their exploration of scientific modelingnecessary at times, but unreliable for important policy decisions.
 As they show, such models can be and have been manipulated to advance beliefs and opinions under the guise of science.
 This book makes an indispensable contribution to a crucial debate.

 Ronald J. Rychlak, Distinguished Professor of Law and Jamie L. Whitten Chair of Law & Government, University of Mississippi School of Law